 Q1: As the outdoor industry evolves, there should be some common recurring issues that emerge.
 Can you share a handful of the most common concerns outdoor brands face within this competitive market?

-Crystal, Q1: Understanding of goals and ultimately where marketing focus should weigh most heavily.
-Most commonly, brand marketers do not have a knowledge of their customer retention rate, ways to re-engage their customers and ultimately drive higher loyalty and customer lifetime value.
+Crystal, Q1: Understanding goals and where marketing focus should weigh most heavily.
+Most commonly, brand marketers do not have knowledge of their customer retention rate, ways to re-engage their customers and ultimately drive higher loyalty and customer lifetime value.

 Harriet, Q1: From a marketing and advertising perspective, the key recurring issue is having to make quick, game-time decisions with an outdated understanding of the market.
 We have the data that proves there’s an influx of new outdoor participants and the corresponding demographics.
 Yet, we lack compassion and storytelling around these new individuals.
 We don’t have a clear picture of why they are coming into the space, what they are seeking from outdoor brand and how they find them.
 Every brand is left to understand and fend for themselves.